khudgins/documentation/agent/proxy/registration.rst

 When you are ready to proceed, click the ``Begin Registration`` button.

-enStratus will now contact the agent proxy service.
-It will call on a special operation for handshaking and then the enStratus UI will display the ID that the agent proxy was configured with (or give you an error such as "connection refused").
+Enstratius will now contact the agent proxy service.
+It will call on a special operation for handshaking and then the Enstratius UI will display the ID that the agent proxy was configured with (or give you an error such as "connection refused").

 If this ID is accurate, click ``Confirm`` and the agent proxy will be registered.
 You will now see a status message ``Agent proxy has been associated``.
-Traffic relayed from this proxy will now be accepted by enStratus.
+Traffic relayed from this proxy will now be accepted by Enstratius.

 You may need to click the ``Reload`` button on the ``Agent Proxies`` screen before the new proxy is listed in the table.